Jonliera/Pizza-Parlor/README.md

 #### By _**Jonathan Liera**_

-####  A webpage to determine a pizza prcie base on the user selection
+####  A webpage to determine a pizza price base on the user selection.

 ## Technologies Used